WNLK

 WNLK (1350 AM; "Veritas Catholic Radio") is a listener-supported, non-commercial radio station licensed to Norwalk, Connecticut, and serving Fairfield County.
 It broadcasts Catholic radio programming and is owned by the Veritas Catholic Network, Inc.

 By day, WNLK is powered at 1,000 watts non-directional.
 At night, to avoid interference to other stations on 1350 AM, it reduces power to 500 watts using a directional antenna.
 Programming is also heard on FM translator W280FX at 103.9 MHz.

 History

 The station signed on the air on April 7, 1948.
 It was owned by the Norwalk Broadcasting Company with studios on Main Street at Wall Street.
 It has been assigned the WNLK call letters by the Federal Communications Commission since it was first licensed.

-It was sold by Cox Radio, Inc. in 2011 and initially operated by Sacred Heart University via a local marketing agreement (LMA).
-Prior to 2011, WNLK and 1400 WSTC Stamford simulcast a commercial news/talk format.
+WNLK and WSTC (1400 AM) in Stamford were sold by Cox Radio, Inc. in 2011 to Sacred Heart University, which initially operated them via a local marketing agreement (LMA).
+Prior to the sale, WNLK and WSTC simulcast a commercial news/talk format.
 When the university acquired WNLK, it used the station to air its public radio service.
 On January 25, 2016, WNLK dropped its public radio simulcast with WSHU (1260 AM) and went silent.
 When it returned to the air on June 1, 2016, it carried a brokered Christian radio format.